 When writing your resume for restaurant jobs, use each section to show you can help provide pleasant dining experiences to customers.
 The tips and examples below will help your resume display these skills — including sales, customer service, and using computer reservation systems — to get you interviews for your next restaurant job.

-Most Popular Teacher Resumes
+Most Popular Restaurant Resumes

 Why this restaurant resume is strong: